活久见

 Live long enough and you'll see everything

 Roughly translating to 'live long enough and you'll see it all,' this phrase captures the mix of awe, disbelief, and dark humor that comes when something previously unthinkable actually happens.
-Think of it as the Chinese internet's way of saying 'well, I've officially seen everything now' — equal parts amazed, exhausted, and slightly amused that the world has become this weird.
+Emerging around 2014, think of it as the Chinese internet's way of saying 'well, I've officially seen everything now' — equal parts amazed, exhausted, and slightly amused that the world has become this weird.

 Cultural Context